2.01 · Typology · Museums Musée de France · municipal · regional · private

 What software can manage a museum's collections?

-CollectiveAccess is the best-established open-source option in France for the scholarly management of museum collections.
-Fourteen linked record types, customisable fields, Getty and Wikidata vocabularies built in, French Musée de France compliance via idéesculture's in-house plugin.
-In use at municipal, regional, national and private museums for over ten years.
+CollectiveAccess is the best-established open-source option for the scholarly management of museum collections.
+Fourteen linked record types, customisable fields, Getty and Wikidata vocabularies built in, used at municipal, regional, national and private museums for over ten years.

 What's the best open-source software for a museum?